AtanasovAtanas/interactive-content/EN/12-Problem-Solving/03-Stages-of-Problem-Solving.md

 - **Implement** the algorithm.

-- **Review** the results or testing.
+- **Review** the results of testing.

 # Real-World Problem: Street Crossing

-In this problem, you're going to use all the steps mention above ot solve it.
+In this problem, you're going to use all the steps mentioned above to solve it.

 1. Define the problem:
-   - Your goal is to go at the other side of the street without risk of incidents.
+   - Your goal is to go on the other side of the street without the risk of incidents.

-2. Analyse the problem:
+2. Analyze the problem:
    - avoid the vehicles,
    - find a walkway or traffic light or safe place to cross.

 3. Identify potential solutions:
    - use the walkway,
    - use the traffic light,
-   - use other safe place to cross.
+   - use other safe places to cross.

 4. Evaluate and choose a solution:
    - no walkway,